A convenient option if you want to make your own pasta but you're not a fan of manual machines, and it earns our cooking expert's approval.

 Can be challenging to clean, but it's not a dealbreaker.

 Our cooking expert appreciates this great beginner set with attachments for spaghetti, ravioli, and lasagnette.

 Easy operation makes it a suitable introductory model.
 Made with chrome-coated steel and features a reliable hand crank mechanism.
 Changing attachments is fairly streamlined.
 Cuts pasta cleanly.

 A few reports that the machines were shipped without any instructions.

 Making pasta from scratch is generally a superior option.
-It's fresher, tastier, and it has an irresistible texture.
+It's fresher and tastier than store-bought pasta, and it has an irresistible texture.
 Plus, if you have allergies, you can be 100% sure that your food is not contaminated.
-But it’s difficult to make pasta without a pasta maker.
-If you've never purchased one before, don't worry, we're here to make sure you get it right.
+It’s difficult to make pasta without a pasta maker, though.

 Pasta makers not only roll out dough into flat sheets but also convert sheets of dough into noodles of various sizes and shapes.

 As your mastery increases, flattened dough can be transformed into ravioli, tortellini, and many other sumptuous pasta shapes.

 Pasta makers have two functions: they flatten dough into a sheet with a set of flat rollers, and they slice the sheet with special cutters.

 Francois advises that different pasta makers have different numbers of cutters.
 “Choose a pasta maker with the cutter attachments you’ll want to use,” he says.
 “Some might only cut one width, while others might offer a ton of options.”